scaleapi/llm-engine/docs/index.md

 ### Features Coming Soon

-**k8s Installation Documentation**: We are working hard to document installation and maintenance of inference and fine-tuning functionality on your own infrastructure.
+**Kubernetes Installation Documentation**: We are working hard to document the installation and maintenance of inference and fine-tuning functionality on your infrastructure.
 For now, our documentation covers using our client libraries to access Scale's hosted infrastructure.